RL with KL penalties is better viewed as Bayesian inference: Is RL a good framework for fine-tuning language models?

-One can therefore mount a double dissociation argument in favour of the divergence minimisation perspective on KL-regularised RL: RL without distribution matching fails, divergence minimisation without RL works.
-Therefore, it’s the divergence minimisation aspect of KL-regularised RL that accounts for its success.
-In consequence, calling it RL is just a redescription of it that happens to be correct under a particular choice of reward function $r'_\theta$, but does not provide motivation for this choice of $r'_\theta$ and does not hold for alternative divergence minimisation approaches to fine-tuning LMs such as GDC.
+One can therefore mount a double dissociation argument in favour of the divergence minimisation perspective on KL-regularised RL: RL without KL divergence minimisation leads to degeneration while KL divergence minimisation without RL works well.
+Therefore, it is the KL divergence minimisation aspect of KL-regularised RL that seems to account for its success, not the reward maximisation aspect.
+In consequence, calling it RL is just a redescription of it that happens to be correct under a particular choice of reward function $r'_\theta$.
+However, this redescription does not provide motivation for this choice of $r'_\theta$ and does not hold for alternative divergence minimisation approaches to fine-tuning LMs such as GDC \cite{khalifa_2021}.